PlaidCloud/website/content/en/docs/tasks/run-application/run-single-instance-stateful-application.md

   Pod.
 For clustered stateful apps, see the [StatefulSet documentation](/docs/concepts/workloads/controllers/statefulset/).
 * Use `strategy:` `type: Recreate` in the Deployment configuration YAML file.
-This instructs Kubernetes to _not_ use rolling updates.
+This instructs PlaidCloud to _not_ use rolling updates.
 Rolling updates will not work, as you cannot have more than one Pod running at a time.
 The `Recreate` strategy will stop the first pod before creating a new one with the updated configuration.